apache/flink-web/_posts/2020-05-25-flink-on-zeppelin-part2.md

 ### Update Mode
 Update mode is suitable for the cases when the output format is more than one row, and will always be continuously updated.
-Here’s one example where we use group by.
+Here’s one example where we use ``GROUP BY``.

 <center>
 <img src="{{ site.baseurl }}/img/blog/2020-05-25-flink-on-zeppelin-part2/flink_update_mode.gif" width="80%" alt="Update Mode"/>